 When Octavian became Emperor Augustus he realized that the Roman rule could not be enforced only by the sword.
-The active support of the wealthiest citizens of the provinces was asked to pass some positive messages about the Emperor and Rome to the whole society.
+The active support of the wealthiest citizens of the provinces was sought to pass positive messages about the Emperor and Rome to the locals.
 Officers were appointed to hold celebrations of the deeds of the Emperor and of the main events of the history of Rome.
 Temples to Rome and Augustus were built in many provincial towns, including Vienne.
 The two small temples (one of which partially reconstructed) near the Forum were most likely dedicated to Augustus or to the three Capitoline Gods (Jupiter, Juno and Minerva), a symbol of Rome.
 Twin temples of the Augustan age were built at Pola in Istria, whereas a Capitolium made up of three temples survives at Sufetula in Tunisia.

 Temple to Valetudo; (inset) inscription making reference to Marcus Vipsanius Agrippa